sisi0808/rustcoder-env/README.md

 ## Overview

-This branch is integrantion of [atcoder-env](https://github.com/sisi0808/atcoder-env) written in Rust
+This branch is integrantion of [atcoder-env](https://github.com/sisi0808/atcoder-env) written in Rust.

+This environment is set up by [cargo-compete](https://github.com/qryxip/cargo-compete).